 Participants.
 53 college students participated in the current study (26 females, age = 21.26 ± 1.78), of which 34 college students (26 females; 18 to 25 years of age, mean age = 21.26 ±1.78) from Tshinghua Univeristy, 19 participants (13 female, age = 19.32 ± 1.06) from Wenzhou University.
 The data from eight participants and one female participate were excluded from analysis because their accuracy was less than 0.6 (2 from Tsinghua sample and 6 from Wenzhou sample).
 The final valid dataset includes 45 participants (33 female, age = 20.78 ± 1.76).

 Experimental design.
-The experimental design of this experiment is same as experiment 4a: a 3× 2 × 2 within-subject design with moral valence (good, normal and bad associations), self-relatedness (self vs. other), and matchness between shape and label (match vs. mismatch for the personal association) as within-subject variables.
+The experimental design of this experiment is same as experiment 4a: a 3× 2 × 2 within-subject design with moral valence (good, neutral and bad associations), self-relatedness (self vs. other), and matchness between shape and label (match vs. mismatch for the personal association) as within-subject variables.
 However, in the current task, the participants learned the associations between three shapes and three labels with different moral valence: good-person, neutral-person, and bad-person.
 While the word “self” or “other” were presented in the shapes (see below).

 Stimuli.
 In this task, 3 shapes were included (circle, square, and trapezoid) and were presented above a central fixation cross, as in previous experiments.
 Similar to experiment 4a, the shapes were not empty but with a two-Chinese-character word in the middle corresponding to the labels “self” and “other”.
-Before the experiment, we informed participants only response to the relationship between shapes’ configure and the labels below the fixation, ignoring the wordswithin each shape.
+Before the experiment, we informed participants only response to the relationship between shapes configure and the labels below the fixation, ignoring the wordswithin each shape.
 Besides the behavioral experiments, participants also finished questionnaires as Experiments 1-3.

 Procedure.
 The procedure was similar to Experiment 4 a.
 Both samples of participants finished 6 blocks of trial, each with 120 trials.